wkumari/draft-wkumari-dhc-capport/README.md

 8. Acknowledgements

-   The primary author has discussed this idea with a number of folk, and asked them to assist by becoming co-authors.
-Unfortunately he has forgotten who many of them were; if you were one of them, I apologize.

    Thanks to Vint Cerf for the initial idea / asking me to write this.
    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

-   Thanks to Fred Baker, Asbjorn Tonnesen and Ted Lemon for detailed review and comments.
+   Thanks to Fred Baker, Ted Lemon, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

-Kumari, et al.            Expires July 30, 2015                 [Page 8]

-Internet-Draft             DHCP Captive-Portal              January 2015

 9. Normative References